cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 Note that `tf.tidy()` makes TensorFlow.js clean up our mess after we're done.

 Each new training example should go either to the **training or a separate validation set** in 20% of the cases.
+The actual model training then only happens on the training set, while we check its performance on the validation set.
+This is so we can measure how much the model can generalize to unseen data.

 Here's the code to add new data points:

 {% highlight js %}
 const dataset = {